 A toy library is available for all educators to use.
 Toys, books, tapes and art equipment are available.
 The loan period is normally 1 month, but can be extended if necessary.

-Literature/video tapes on many aspects of childcare are also available.
+Literature on many aspects of childcare are also available.
 Educators are expected to wash/wipe items before returning them, and to ensure all items are accounted for.
 Staff should be notified if any items are broken or unsafe.
-Limited items of nursery equipment are also available e.g. cots & pushers.